PrimelPJ/nanograd/README.md

 An automatic differentiation engine built from scratch in TypeScript.
 No dependencies.
 Not even a math library.

 Every scalar operation builds a computation graph.
-Call `.backward()` and gradients flow through the entire graph via the chain rule — automatically.
+Call `.backward()` and gradients flow through the entire graph via the chain rule, automatically.
 Build neurons, layers, and a full MLP on top.
 Train it on XOR.
 Watch the loss drop.

 ```
 $ npm run grad-demo